ehsanmok/sparkling-titanic/README.md

 ### Sparkling Titanic

-This program trains a logistic regression and makes prediction for [Titanic dataset](http://kaggle.com/c/titanic/data) as part of Kaggle competition using Apache-Spark `spark-1.3.1-bin-hadoop2.4` and its Python API on a local machine.
-I used `pyspark_csv.py` [here](http://github.com/seahboonsiew/pyspark-csv) to load data as Spark DataFrame.
+This program trains a logistic regression and makes prediction for [Titanic dataset](http://kaggle.com/c/titanic/data) as part of Kaggle competition using Apache-Spark [spark-1.3.1-bin-hadoop2.4](http://spark.apache.org/downloads.html) and its Python API on a local machine.
+I used `pyspark_csv.py` to load data as Spark DataFrame, for more instructions see [this](http://github.com/seahboonsiew/pyspark-csv).

 The following will be added later